sampsyo/cs6120/content/blog/2019-09-25-function-calls.md

 The goal was to convert our new function definitions and call instructions to the JSON representation of Bril, necessitating extending the parser and JSON generators.

 We also extended the TypeScript frontend in `ts2bril.ts`.
-The TypeScript parser already handled calls and functions, so we wrote the converter from node in the abstract syntax tree to JSON.

-Below, we discuss our design decisions and their impact on our implementation.
+The TypeScript parser already handled calls to handle treating `console.log` statements as Bril's `print` statements.
+We extended this component to also capture effectful calls that return results.
+In addition, the initial implementation did not support function clarations, so we added new support to transform the declaration and type information.

 ### Interpreter

-The interpreter needs to be able to handle the functions and calls in the extended JSON representation.
+The interpreter needed to be able to handle functions and calls in their extended JSON representation.
-The main work is when encountering a `call` instruction: a new, empty environment must be created with the arguments bound to the correct values.
+The main work was when encountering a `call` instruction: we create a new, empty environment with the arguments bound to the correct values.
 The interpreter searches for the function name in the program's list of functions since we are not implementing first-class functions.
-The call is executed with a recursive call to the `evalInstr` function because we chose to represent the stack implicitly.
+Because we chose to represent the stack implicitly, function calls are executed with a recursive call to `evalInstr`, thus relying on the underlying TypeScript stack frame implementation.

-Compilers need to check for errors.
+Helpful compilers also need to check for errors.
 The interpreter now checks for a number of possible errors when calling functions.
 We use simple dynamic type checking to ensure that (1) argument types match the types of the provided values and (2) the function's declared return type matches both the type of the returned value and the type of the variable where the returned value is being stored.

+Below, we discuss our design decisions and their impact on our implementation.

 ### Design decisions